crankmanser/sphec-meter/Architectural_Blueprint.md

 To ensure a "silky-smooth" and responsive user experience, all physical user input is handled by the `InputManager` cabinet.
 This cabinet uses a hardware interrupt for the rotary encoder to guarantee no rotation is ever missed.
 The main UI loop (either in `uiTask` or the `pBios` loop) calls `inputManager.update()` on every frame to get the latest debounced button states and the processed encoder "velocity engine" output.

-## 4. Adopted Refinements (Critiques)
+## 4. Adopted Refinements & Planned Architecture Enhancements

 1.  **Unified `ConfigManager`:** A new cabinet will be created to provide a single interface for all configuration data.
+It will abstract the underlying storage medium (NVS vs. SD card) from the rest of the application.
-2.  **Centralized Fault Handling:** A global `FaultHandler` will be implemented to centralize error logging and reporting.
+2.  **Centralized Fault & Status Handling:** A global `FaultHandler` will continue to manage critical errors.
+This will be supplemented by a `SystemStatus` manager to track and report non-fatal warnings (e.g., "SD Card missing"), allowing the system to operate in a degraded "Limp Mode" and provide richer feedback to the user.
 3.  **Commitment to Unit Testing:** The modular "Cabinet" architecture will be leveraged by using PlatformIO's unit testing framework to test each module in isolation.
+We will continue to follow a "Test-Driven Development" approach where possible.

 ## 5. We will integrate testing directly into our development process.

 1.  **Develop a Cabinet First:** Before adding a new manager to main.cpp or creating an RTOS task for it, we first build the cabinet's class structure (.h and .cpp files).

 2.  **Write Tests for the Cabinet:** We then immediately create a corresponding test folder in the test directory.
 We write a series of tests to validate all of its core logic.

 3.  **Integrate Only After Passing:** Only after the cabinet passes all of its unit tests do we integrate it into the main firmware and its RTOS tasks.